Video Lesson

 So why not just transfer both embryos at once?
 The reason is that transferring multiple embryos raises the risk multiple pregnancies occur at once.
 Below we compile the best studies showing the issues that come up with multiple-gestation pregnancies and you’ll notice three things: (1) each additional fetus raises the risk to mother and child, (2) and though the incidence of risk is still in the single-digit percentage range (3) the issues we’re discussing couldn’t be any more grave (for example, infant mortality) and so any increased risk is cause for concern.

-In the US, most patients still have multiple embryos transferred at once and that is often at the doctor’s suggestion.
+In the US, while some patients still have multiple embryos transferred at once, many clinics are increasingly transferring single embryos, especially when preimplantation genetic testing for aneuploidy (PGT-A) has been performed.
 Given the trade-offs, this is a decision patients need to weigh early in the process.

 Pregnancy Testing, Early Pregnancy and Delivery